 In this paper, learn about the NI design features that give NI the ability to deliver highly reliable, high-performance controllers.

 In addition to computing performance, I/O bandwidth plays a critical role in designing instrumentation systems.
 As modern test and measurement systems become more complex, there is a growing need to exchange more and more data between the instruments and the system controller.
-With the introduction of PCI Express and PXI Express, NI embedded controllers have met this need and now deliver multiple gigabytes per second of I/O bandwidth to the PXI chassis backplane.
+With the introduction of PCI Express and PXI Express, NI embedded controllers have met this need and now deliver up to 24 GB/s of system bandwidth to the PXI Express chassis backplane.

 Figure 1.
-NI PXIe-8135, featuring the 3rd Generation Intel Core i7 processor, is ideal for processor-intensive, modular instrumentation and data acquisition applications.
+NI PXIe-8880 Embedded Controller, featuring the 8-core Intel XeonE5 processor, is ideal for high performance, high throughput, and computationally intensive test and measurement applications.

-As the PCI Express standard evolved to PCI Express 2.0, PXI Express continued to take advantage of new features.
-The NI PXIe-8135 embedded controller, uses the advancements of PCI Express technology to offer four x4 Gen 2 PCI Express links for interfacing to the PXI chassis backplane.
+As the PCI Express standard evolved to PCI Express 3.0, PXI Express continued to take advantage of new features.
+The NI PXIe-8880 embedded controller, uses the advancements of PCI Express technology to offer one x8 and one x16 Gen 3 PCI Express links for interfacing to the PXI chassis backplane.

 Figure 2.
 National Instruments takes advantages of the PCI specification as it continuously evolves to provide more data bandwidth.

-Using the NI PXIe-8135 embedded controller with a PXI Express chassis, such as the NI PXIe-1085, doubles the total system data throughput from 4 GB/s to 8 GB/s.
-With this high bandwidth, you can now easily implement complex applications that demand high-throughput rates such as RF record and playback, noise mapping, and digital video test.
+Using the NI PXIe-8880 embedded controller with a PXI Express chassis, such as the NI PXIe-1085, provides total system data throughput from of 24 GB/s.
+With this high bandwidth, you can now easily implement computationally intensive applications that demand high-throughput rates such as next generation wireless communication design and prototyping, RF record and playback, noise mapping, and digital video test.

 3. Differentiated I/O